 Drink Plenty of Water

-Our bodies are made up of approximately 50-75% water, so it makes sense that drinking enough water is important.
+An adult human’s body is approximately 50-65% water, so it makes sense that drinking enough water is important.
 If you’re not getting enough, then you can get dehydrated easily – which weakens your immune system.
 Staying hydrated is key to maintaining a strong immune system.
-Make sure you’re drinking at least 8 to 10 glasses of pure, filtered water each day.
+Make sure you’re drinking at least 8 to 10 glasses of water each day.

 Exercise Regularly

 It’s important to exercise regularly to keep your body strong and healthy.
-Exercise can help reduce stress levels, which in turn can lessen your risk of becoming ill.
-It also supports a variety of biological processes that help ward off bacteria and viruses.
+Exercise doesn’t just help reduce stress levels, it also directly benefits the immune system, which helps ward off bacteria, viruses, and other pathogens.

 Get Enough Sleep